mezzio/mezzio/docs/book/v3/reference/migration.md

-# Migration to Expressive 3.0
+# Migration to Mezzio 3.0

-Expressive 3.0 should not result in many upgrade problems for users.
+Mezzio 3.0 should not result in many upgrade problems for users.
 However, starting in this version, we offer a few changes affecting the following that you should be aware of, and potentially update your application to adopt: